Frequently Asked Questions

 We only accept American Heart Association (AHA) Certification.
 This course is offered on-campus in the School of Nursing, or students can complete the course elsewhere.
 There are sessions open only for pre-nursing students who will be seeking a seat.
 AHA CPR certifications expire two years after their completion and must be renewed regularly by all healthcare professionals.

 All students who have been admitted into the upcoming cohort are given a list of items to complete and their deadline.
-Some items (such as the TB test, the background check, uniforms) have a wait time involved, so it is best to have the items done as early as possible.
+Some items (such as the TB test, the background check, and uniforms) have a wait time involved, so it is best to have the items done as early as possible.

 The nursing program uses a one-time purchase which gives access to a library of ebooks and supportive materials.
 If students require physical books, they must buy them separately.